 We believe that a key component of delivering value to our shareholders is the responsible management of our Equity Incentive Plan and we are committed to ensuring that our awards are not excessively dilutive.
-The following table sets forth the number of Options and other awards granted in 2022 as a percentage of shares outstanding as well as the total number of Options and other awards outstanding at December 31, 2022 as a percentage of shares outstanding.
+The following table sets forth the number of Options and other awards granted in 2023 as a percentage of shares outstanding as well as the total number of Options and other awards outstanding at December 31, 2023 as a percentage of shares outstanding.
 The large number of awards remaining in the reserve approved by the shareholders, reflected below, demonstrates the commitment of the CGCN Committee to the responsible management of available awards and to the alignment of the interests of the Board, management and employees with our shareholders with only moderate dilution.
-On February 22, 2022, we further reduced the maximum number of common shares available for issuance pursuant to the Equity Incentive Plan and all other security-based compensation arrangements, from 6% to 4% of Gibson's issued and outstanding common shares from time to time.

-On December 31, 2022 there were 142,961,379 shares issued and outstanding.
+On December 31, 2023, there were 161,659,913 shares issued and outstanding.